tmbdev-tutorials/das2024-keynote/presentation.md

   - combine using boosting algorithm
   - needs to be extended to LLMs though

+# Summary "Boosting" with Language Models

+- Erroneously referred to as "boosting".
+- Utilizes existing LLM capabilities without retraining.
+- Weak predictors outperform random guessing
+- use these as part of training (here, table analysis)
+- Converts tabular data to natural language
+- Combines multiple LLM outputs for accuracy
+- Effective for small datasets and few-shot learning

+Actual boosting for LLMs remains to be done.

+"Language models are weak learners."
+Manikandan et al. 2023 [http://arxiv.org/2306.14101v1](http://arxiv.org/2306.14101v1)

 # What do Facts Look Like?

 ```YAML